A glimpse into my story

 The more official bio

-She offers a unique synthesis of skills with her understanding of story-crafting, performance skills, and academic credentials that include a doctorate in Organizational Systems from the Fielding Graduate University, and an M.B.A. from Yale.
+She holds a doctorate from the Fielding Graduate University and an M.B.A. from Yale.

 She is known for her deep listening, intuition, sense of strategy and ability to help others discover catalytic new possibilities.
 She has consulted to organizations throughout the Pacific Northwest and abroad.